Anuken/Mindustry/CONTRIBUTING.md

 ### Do not make AI "contributions".

-If I see a PR with significant amounts of code that's obviously written by AI, I will reject your PR, and you will be blocked.
+If I see a PR with code that's obviously written by AI, I will reject your PR, and you will be blocked.
 Don't waste my time with slop.

 Asking AI questions, and using that information to help you write code?
 Fine.
 Using it to actually write code?
 No.